arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 <a name="Ex2Task4" />
 #### Task 4 – Upgrading a Deployment Using Windows PowerShell ####

 In this task, you use the Windows Azure PowerShell cmdlets to upgrade an existing deployment.
-First, you change the original solution by making minor changes to its source code to produce an updated version of the application.
-Next, you build the application and create a new service package that contains the updated binaries.
-Finally, using the management cmdlets, you re-deploy the package to Windows Azure.
+First, you will change the original solution by making minor changes to its source code to produce an updated version of the application.
+Next, you will build the application and create a new service package that contains the updated binaries.
+Finally, you will re-deploy the package to Windows Azure using the management cmdlets.

 1. Go back to Microsoft Visual Studio.